-For example, if you want custom windows that take 8 weeks to deliver we need to order them at least 10 weeks in advance of the scheduled installation date to assure that the whole order is received without errors or damages.
+For example, if you want custom windows that take eight weeks to deliver, we need to order them at least ten weeks in advance of the scheduled installation date to ensure that the whole order arrives without errors or damages.

-As your General Contractor I will be there every day to make sure my standards are adhered to and everything is built according to the agreed upon design.
-I will communicate to you about every move that the team is making so that you’re always in the know.
-They will be there to answer any question that you may have regarding construction.
+As your General Contractor, I am on-site every day, ensuring our standards maintained and everything built as agreed.
+I will communicate with you about every move that the team is making so that you’re always in the know.
+They will be there to answer any questions that you may have regarding construction.
 You can always ask them to make any relevant changes.
 Some may be the scope of their authority, some not.
-In any event it will be their responsibility, not yours, to reach me.
+In any event, it will be their responsibility, not yours, to reach me.

-We typically discourage the homeowners from managing parts of the project on their own.
+We discourage homeowners from managing parts of the project on their own.
 The reason you hired a General Contractor in the first place is to control the project, manage your expectations, and manage the budget.
-Most often the owner will pick out materials and products; however, procurement and installation of these items should be left to professionals for installation.
+Most often, the owner will pick out materials and products; however, procurement and installation of these items should be left to professionals for installation.

 The benefits of having your General Contractor oversee all work are numerous, such as warranty, contractor discounts in pricing, and, most importantly, scheduling.

-Home value is usually determined by the location of your home, it’s age, and condition of the house and the quality of the materials and and work performed.
+Home value is usually determined by the location of your home, it’s age, and the condition of the house and the quality of the materials and work performed.
 Excellent remodeling will increase your home’s value and male it more marketable.
 Adding the number of bedrooms will add more value than just renovating the ones that are there.

 We build just about anything you need.
 Whether it’s a kitchen or the whole house, we are here to meet your needs and exceed your expectations.
 We can handle small projects or larger ones.
 Some of our most challenging projects are Major Home Repairs that often result from age and neglect.
 CLICK HERE to watch us work as we replace the roof on a home built in 1870.